11 Most Costly BEC Attack Examples of the Past 10 Years

 Total Losses: $17.2 million

-In 2014, the corporate controller of, Scoular, an Omaha-based agricultural services organization received an email purportedly from the CEO regarding the acquisition of a Chinese company.
+In 2014, the corporate controller of Scoular, an Omaha-based agricultural services organization received an email purportedly from the CEO regarding the acquisition of a Chinese company.
 The “CEO” instructed the target to first contact a lawyer at the accounting firm KPMG who would help facilitate the transaction and then transfer $17.2 million to a Shanghai bank account.
-Unaware that both the lawyer were being impersonated, the controller completed the transfer.
+Unaware that both the executive and the lawyer were being impersonated, the controller completed the transfer.

 Read more about the BEC attack on Scoular →